 Latest information on Covid-19

-- There are 22 current cases of Covid-19 cases linked to the University - 21 students and 1 staff
+- There is one current case of Covid-19 linked to the University.

 - When a student or staff member tests positive who has been on campus, we complete an internal Track and Trace process.

 - There are no cases in on-campus accommodation.